peterruler/mongo-arm/README.md

 - login to mongodb as admin is possible, but you should connect with your credentials
 - (or whatever you choose as ://username:password e.g. ://root:example)

-# Change env files mongodb with correct db ip

-IMPORTANT: Determine your machines mongodb dockercontainers machineinternal IP
-- Get gateway address of your mongo container replace ip <172.19.0.2>
-- Nodejs command to connect via mongoose (not needed):
+# Connect to mongodb as admin
-- `mongoose.connect('mongodb://root:example@172.19.0.2:27017/admin');`
+- 'mongodb://root:example@172.19.0.2:27017/admin`
 - (or whatever you choose as ://username:password e.g. ://root:example)

+# When access to database fails
-# Access dockercontainers linux shell
+- change rights in dockercontainers linux shell
 - Connect to the shell used to set credentials!
 - Replace `mongo-arm-mongo-container-1` with your container name from `docker ps`:
 - In a terminal get on the containers linux: